INDIA – Kolkata, Andaman Islands, Bhubaneswar, Hyderabad, Tamil Nadu (Dec 11-Jan 4 )

 Related image

-Mecca Masjid is one of the world’s largest mosques with space for 10,000 worshippers and security is tight.
+is one of the world’s largest mosques with space for 10,000 worshippers and security is tight.

 Image result for Mecca Masjid

 Charminar is Hyderabad’s principal landmark and was built in 1591 to commemorate the founding of the city.
-The dramatic four column, 56 m high and 30 m wide structure has four huge arches facing the cardinal points and minarets on each corner.
+The dramatic four-column, 56 m high and 30 m wide structure has four huge arches facing the cardinal points and minarets on each corner.
 I climbed up a spiral staircase inside one of the minarets to get great views of the city.
-There were many Muslims and all the women wear full burkas.
+There were many Muslims and all the women wore full burkas.
 This is surprising as all the photos in the museums show no burkas at all.

-HEH the Nizam’s Museum was home to the 6th nizam (1869-1911).
-His 72 m long, 2 story wardrobe of Burmese teak was for all his clothes as he never wore the same garment twice.
+HEH the Nizam’s Museum was home to the 6th Nizam (1869-1911).
+His 72 m long, 2-story wardrobe of Burmese teak was for all his clothes as he never wore the same garment twice.
 The museum contains the gifts given his son for his Silver Jubilee, including many splendid silver replicas of buildings, projects and everything else.

 Salar Jung Museum has a huge, varied collection of 35,000 exhibits and is one of the best museums I have ever been in despite the mammoth crowds.